Conservative Party of Canada: Domestic policies

 provincial and territorial governments" in regards to Canadian federalism.
 The Conservative Party also advocates offering tax incentives, increased business investment and more political autonomy to assist and integrate Indigenous Canadian communities over state affirmative action.

-Historically, Conservative MPs have been somewhat divided on the issue of same-sex marriage in Canada, with individuals in the party arguing for and against.
+Historically, Conservative MPs were divided on the issue of same-sex marriage in Canada, with individuals in the party arguing for and against.
 During debates on Bill C-38 in 2004 which would redefine the legal definition of marriage in Canada, a majority of Conservative MPs voted against when then leader Stephen Harper allowed a free vote.
 Under Harper's premiership, the party proposed reopening the debate into same-sex marriage but following a defeat of the motion in the House of Commons stated it would not seek to reopen it.

 In 2016, the Conservatives amended the party constitution to recognize and support same-sex marriage.

-Since the amendment, more Conservative MPs have come out in support of same-sex marriage and pledged to uphold LGBTQ rights.
-The Conservative leadership has supported changing the law to allow homosexuals to donate blood.
+The Conservative leadership has supported changing the law to allow men who have sex with men to donate blood.

 Economic and environmental policies

 The party wants to keep the "Fiscal Balance" (which it introduced in its 2007 Budget while in government) in place and eliminate national debt.
 It also supports more simplified tax codes, controls on government spending and reductions in both personal and business taxes.
 Former party leader Erin O'Toole has listed economic recovery following the COVID-19 pandemic as a core priority for Canada.
 The party also supports abolishing the Carbon Tax.

-At the party's March 2021 policy convention, delegates voted 54%-46% to reject a proposal expand the party's existing climate change policies to include a statement that climate change is real, proclaim that Conservatives were "willing to act" on the issue, and calling for more innovation in green tech.
+At the party's March 2021 policy convention, delegates voted to reject a proposal to expand the party's existing climate change policies to include a statement that climate change is real.

 Foreign policy

-The Conservative Party presently supports Canada's involvement in NATO and international trade agreements, including a CANZUK agreement that would enable mobilization of goods, trade and people between Canada, New Zealand, Australia and the United Kingdom.
-The party is also supportive of Israel and Conservative leaders Andrew Scheer and Erin O'Toole have both expressed support for moving Canada's embassy to Jerusalem.
-However, the party also supports taking a tough stance against the Chinese Communist Party and has pledged to prevent China from entering Canada's 5G Networks.
-The party also calls on Canada to encourage other Western nations to prevent Chinese government backed corporations from accessing and taking control of important media, energy, internet, defense and security related infrastructure.
+The Conservative Party presently supports Canada's involvement in NATO and international trade agreements, including a CANZUK agreement that would enable mobilization of goods, trade and people between Canada, Australia, New Zealand and the United Kingdom.
+The party is also supportive of Israel; Conservative leaders Andrew Scheer and Erin O'Toole have both expressed support for moving Canada's embassy to Jerusalem.

+The party also supports taking a tough stance against the People's Republic of China and has pledged to prevent China from entering Canada's 5G Networks.

+The party also calls on Canada to encourage other Western nations to prevent Chinese government backed corporations from accessing and taking control of important media, energy, internet, defence and security related infrastructure.